bitcoin-core-review-club/website/index.md

 <span class="question">What's it for?</span> &nbsp;To help newer contributors
 learn about the Bitcoin Core review process.
-The review club is *not* primarily intended to help open PRs get merged (although that might be a nice side-effect).
+The review club is *not* primarily intended to help open PRs get merged.

 <span class="question">Who should take part?</span> &nbsp;Anyone who wants to
 learn about contributing to Bitcoin Core.
 All are welcome to come and ask